bawolf/breaking_vision_clip_cog/README.md

 ---
 # CLIP-Based Break Dance Move Classifier

 A deep learning model for classifying break dance moves using CLIP (Contrastive Language-Image Pre-Training) embeddings.
-The model is fine-tuned on break dance videos to classify different power moves including windmills, halos, swipes, and baby mills.
+The model is fine-tuned on break dance videos to classify different power moves including windmills, halos, and swipes.

 ## Features